arbor-sim/arbor/doc/python/labels.rst

     d['apic'] = '(tag 4)'

 The square bracket operator is used above to add label definitions.
-It can be used to modify existing definitions, so long as the new new definition has the same type (region or locset):
+It can be used to modify existing definitions, so long as the new definition has the same type (region or locset):

 .. code-block:: python